janaSunrise/spotify-twitter-banner/README.md

 ### Setting up Spotify API for the project

 - Go to the developer panel at spotify.
 [Panel URL](https://developer.spotify.com).
-- Make an App, Specify the name, and description.
+- Create an app, Specify the name, and description.
 - Add `http://localhost:8888/callback` to the Callback URLs.
 - Take a note of the Client ID, and Client Secret for setting up `.env`

 ### Setting up Twitter API

 - Go to the developer panel [here](https://developer.twitter.com/).
-- Create an App and set it up.
+- Create an app and set it up.
 - Go to the app, navigate to Keys and Tokens and generate the keys.
 - Get the Consumer Key, Consumer Secret, and Access Token, and Access Token Secret.
 Note them for `.env` setup.